In the USA, the median number of years someone stayed in a typical professional job was 4.2 years.

 Identify your fear and then think about some smaller steps you could take to build your confidence, get more information, feel motivated, and move into your comfort zone.

-Read my "Trying Out a New Career" article to see some preliminary steps and other options for testing a new career.
+Read my "Testing Options to Find Your New Career" article to see some preliminary steps and other options for testing a new career.

 Many clients get blocked in "fear" during the reinvention process because they are afraid of failure or rejection.
 I help these clients understand and reframe failure.